TravelSizedLions/kleptool-package-manager/README.md

-# Kleptool: Neural A*-SMT for Versionless Dependency Resolution in Theoretical and Practical Terms
+# Klep: General-purpose Agnostic Dependency Resolution using Neural A* SMT Heuristics

 What a banger of a title, am I right? 🤜💥🤛